 Our mobile devices are now not of less importance than our passport due to the huge amount of sensitive information that it contains.
 And you should be careful with your passport in public places, as well as with giving your personal data to strangers.
 Why then are we so gullible using open free Wi-Fi?
 That’s a good question, we should answer in our article.

 There are three most popular spots, people are using, when they want to spend their free time traveling: airport Wi-Fi, café Wi-Fi spots and Wi-Fi networks in hotels.
-So let’s analyze each more detailed.
+So let’s analyze each in more detail.

-Anyway, we should be aware of Wi-Fi spot is unsecure, some people, who use the same spot, can steal your personal data just knowing the know-how.
+Anyway, we should be aware of the fact that when the Wi-Fi spot is insecure, some people, who use the same spot, can steal your personal data just knowing the know-how.
 So, firstly, you should be careful about visiting some types of websites and logging into that one which requires your password.
 By using some software tools hackers can steal your password.
 Special attention should be also paid to the pages that require your financial information (credit card numbers, passwords, etc.), such as online shops or transactional websites.

 Cafes and restaurants are not just places aimed at drinking coffee or eating, mostly we use them like spots to charge devices and use the internet.
 So when you order a beverage, you also hope to get a free and safe Wi-Fi connection.
 But even Wi-Fi spots that are password protected, to our regret not always safe for use.